 Family law can encompass many aspects of law.
 It covers divorce, child custody, separation agreements, post and pre nuptials and much more.
 Some families have an attorney they can go to for estate planning.
-As you can see family law is a wide field so it’s important that your attorney be well versed in the right law when it matters because aspects of family law can get very specific.
+As you can see family law is a wide field so it’s important that your family lawyer be well versed in the right law when it matters because aspects of family law can get very specific.
 It’s for this reason, you should get to know your family law attorney.
 How do you do that?
 Here are a few things to know about your family lawyer with some questions to ask:

 - Respect: Is the attorney well respected in the field?
 You can learn this by reading reviews on places such as AVVO.com or by researching the local Bar to be sure there are no serious complaints lodged against him/her.
 If you see positive reviews, great!
 If you see negative, give a thought to the content of the review and why that person may have written the review in that manner.
 Did the attorney do something negative or was it simply the process with which the client was frustrated?